Magma Index

 Future impact of the Magma Index

 The Magma Index has the potential to become a universal standard for assessing the digital maturity and sustainability of real estate assets.
-By providing a clear, quantifiable measure of how well-documented and digitally managed a building is, the index can influence:
+By providing a clear, quantifiable measure of how well-documented and digitally managed a building is.

 Last updated